 - 1. Students who have successfully completed the first study year in a single year and have met the criteria referred to in the Implementation Regulations will be invited to register for the Bachelor's Honours Programme for outstanding Bachelor's students. - 2.
-Based on the criteria referred to in the Implementation Regulations, students will be selected and admitted to the Bachelor's Honours Programme by the Director of Studies or a Honours programme Coordinator established by the Director of Studies or a Honours Committee established by the Director of Studies. - 3.
+Based on the criteria referred to in the Implementation Regulations, students will be selected and admitted to the Bachelor's Honours Programme by the Director of Education or an Honours Coordinator established by the Director of Education or an Honours Committee established by the Director of Education. - 3.
 The Bachelor's Honours Programme comprises at least 20 credits. - a.
 At least five credits must be completed in the institution-wide component of the Bachelor's Honours Programme, which consists of the following components: - community engagement, - entrepreneurship, - leadership, - development of specific competences. - b.
 At least 15 credits must be completed in the faculty component of the Bachelor's Honours Programme, the composition of which (including its content and options) is described in the Implementation Regulations.